ucsb-cs156/w22/_lab/team01.md

 Clone the team's repo to your own machine or CSIL account, with `git clone repo-url`, then cd into the repo and open it up in your editor (we suggest VSCode).

+Then try running `mvn spring-boot:run` and opening up the server on <http://localhost:8080>.

+Try navigating to <http://localhost:8080/swagger-ui/> and trying out the various APIs.

+Then when you are ready to start coding, we'll move on to Step 2.2.

 ## Step 2.2: Create a new branch

 First come up with a branch name, using this convention: `Firstname-Servicename`, for example: